 Due to the number of applications in which flexible metal hose may be used, and the number of companies engaged in the manufacture and sale of flexible metal hose, the general industrial market is very fragmented, and we estimate that no one company has a predominant market share of the business over other competitors.
 In the market for double containment piping, we compete primarily against rigid pipe systems that are more costly to install than Double Trac® double containment piping.
 For medical tubing applications, the main competitor is medical grade (Type K or Type L) rigid copper pipe.
 MediTrac® is the only corrugated medical tubing in the U.S. that is approved to the stringent requirements of UL 1365.
 The general industrial markets within Europe are very mature and tend to offer opportunities that are interesting to us in niche markets or during periods in which a weak dollar increases the demand for our products on a competitive basis.
 Such has been the case for several years and has created new relationships for us.
 Currently, we are not heavily engaged in the manufacture of flexible metal hose for the aerospace or automotive markets, but we continue to review opportunities in all markets for our products to determine appropriate applications that will provide growth potential and high margins.
 In some cases, where the product offering is considered a commodity, price is the overriding competing factor.
-In other cases, a proprietary product offering or superior performance will be the major factors with pricing being secondary, and in some cases. a non-factor.
-The majority of our sales are to distributors and wholesalers, and our relationships with these customers are on an arms-length basis in that neither we, nor the customers are so dependent on the other to yield any significant business advantage.
-From our perspective, we are able to maintain a steady demand for our products due to broad acceptance of our products by end users, regardless of which distributor or wholesaler sells the product.
+In other cases, a proprietary product offering, or superior performance will be the major factors with pricing being secondary, and in some cases, a non-factor.
+Most of our sales are to distributors and wholesalers, and our relationships with these customers are on an arms-length basis in that neither we nor the customers are so dependent on the other to yield any significant business advantage.
+See Note 2, Significant Accounting Policies, under Significant Concentrations, to the Consolidated Financial Statements included in this report for additional details.
+From our perspective, we can maintain a steady demand for our products due to broad acceptance of our products by end users, regardless of which distributor or wholesaler sells the product.